Understanding Bill of Lading: Definition, Types, and Practical Uses

 • Unique shipment number – can also be used for tracking of items;

-• The exact and full name of the man and van company doing the removal;
+• The exact and full name of the transportation company doing the removal;

 • Contact details of company agent if there is such;